Documentation Index

 Tools Configuration

-Tools can be specified as simple string references or as tool configuration objects:Copy
+Tools can be specified as simple string references or as tool configuration objects:# Simple string reference (tool must exist in tool_registry)

 tools: